Yovana’s Stage 1B IMA Non-Small Cell Lung Cancer Story

 I saw that they offered yoga.
 I had been practicing yoga for several years, and it had become a big part of my life.

-Three weeks after surgery, I showed up to the gentle yoga class, and it made me feel a bit more normal.
+Then 3 weeks after surgery, I showed up to the gentle yoga class, and it made me feel a bit more normal.

 After one of the classes, I introduced myself to the instructor.
 She would come check on me after class each time and ask how I was doing.
 I would get disappointed in myself because I was struggling.